 Have you just started with HubSpot and need help with your Marketing automation?

+Email automation is a common use of marketing automation.
 If you store information about contacts' birthdays in your CRM, this is an easy one to create that all your contacts will appreciate.
 Simply create a generic birthday email, and use a date-centred workflow to send it to contacts on their birthdays.
 If you can, you can always include something extra - personalisation and even discount codes (if you work with e-commerce) are always appreciated.

 Not every company stores this kind of data, but if you use a CRM system, you will store information about whether they're a customer or not.
 With this, you can set up a very similar workflow, to be triggered on the anniversary of the day the contact first became a customer.

 Sometimes, contacts who were once engaged visitors (or even leads) fall away.
 They might have lost interest, they may have found another company that solves their problems better, or they may have simply forgotten about you.
 In many cases, all they need is a little nudge to get interested again - and you can use automation to do this.

 This workflow sends a simple reactivation email after 12 weeks of inactivity.
 But the extra if/then branch detects whether the contact engages with the email, and tells the contact owner to remove them from the CRM if they don't.